Jakus23/alphabet-of-thought/README.md

         is necessary for this example: no
 ```

-This example shows how Alpha retains all structure and meaning — but in a clearer, more accessible format that is infinitely extendable.
+This example shows how Alpha retains all clarity and meaning — in a accessible format that is infinitely extendable.

-## Design Principles
+## Rules

 ### Readability
 - Use full words, fix misspellings